reallyreadit/blog/_posts/2020-08-03-how-readup-knows-whether-or-not-youve-read-an-article.markdown

 	 They're still using the same quiz plug-in all these years later which is at least a partial testament to that approach.

 4. **You can only get away with so much.** Even if you are cheating, you can only cheat so much.
-If we run a database query and see that a user has read 3 hour long articles within a 5 minute time span we would know something is up.
+If we run a database query and see that a reader has read 3 hour long articles within a 5 minute time span we would know something is up.
 It would also look suspicious if someone appeared to be reading non-stop at a constant rate for 24-hours straight.
 Basically, although cheating is inevitable there are at least some patterns we could guard against if it ever becomes a big enough problem on the platform.

     Another potential approach might be to compare entire reading progress update streams to look for patterns that might emerge for different articles.
-Do users always read at a constant rate or are there certain sections of certain articles that they might tend to read faster or slower which a reading bot would fail to emulate?
+Do readers always read at a constant rate or are there certain sections of certain articles that they might tend to read faster or slower which a reading bot would fail to emulate?
 This is pure speculation but it's something that I think would be very interesting to look at one day.

 So yes, while it is possible to cheat there are some hard limits thanks to our server-side architecture and more importantly we hope that you find Readup to be a useful tool for keeping yourself honest and accountable.
 I can remember many instances where I had a visceral, negative reaction to an article's headline and proceeded to read it just so I could leave a scathing comment.
 However, what usually ends up happening is that taking the time to read takes the edge off.
 By the time I finish the article I'm often left with a positive or at least more nuanced impression of the author's point of view.